tommasogiannoni/tommasogiannoni/README.md

 - 👋 Hi, I’m @tommasogiannoni
 - 👀 I’m interested in Front-End Engineering, and Solution Architect scope for Web development.
-- 🌱 I’m currently learning Cloud Computing and Front-End innovative framework like Angular.
+- 🌱 I’m currently learning Cloud Computing and Front-End innovative frameworks.
-- 💞️ I’m looking to collaborate on web application with Angular or React or Vue Front-end framework.
+- 💞️ I’m looking to collaborate on interesting and innovative web application.
 - 📫 How to reach me tommaso.giannoni@yahoo.it or LinkedIn, https://www.linkedin.com/in/tommasogiannoni

 <!---